fsprojects/Paket/docs/content/nuget-dependencies.md

 ### Path sources

-Pake talso supports file paths such as local directories or references to UNC shares:
+Paket also supports file paths such as local directories or references to UNC shares:

     source C:\Nugets
     source ~/project/nugets